ThinkBigAnalytics/AoaDemoModels/README.md

 Note that other files may be included under the model_modules folder and they will be added to the relevant containers during training, evaluation and scoring.
 Examples of this a common data prep classes etc.

+## SQL Model Signatures

+SQL Models obviously don't have a function signature.
+Instead, we approach the sql models slightly differently.
+You define training.sql and scoring.sql files where you place your sql logic for calling the Vantage training and evaluation functions.
+To support using different dataset metadata, different model configuration etc, we use templating.
+So, the data_conf argument that is available to the python and R models can be used in sql as

+    CREATE TABLE {{ data_conf.data_table }}
+    AS (
+    ...

+and the model_conf can be used in a similar way,

+    SELECT * FROM XGBoostPredict(
+        	...
+        	ON "{{ data_conf.model_table }}" AS ModelTable
+        	DIMENSION
+        	ORDER BY "tree_id","iter","class_num"
+        	USING
+        	IdColumn('idx')
+        	Accumulate('hasdiabetes')
+        ) as sqlmr

+This gives the required flexibility to create sql templates flexible enough to be retrained and evaluated with different datasets and configuration.

+One nice add on we provide is the ability to ignore DROP TABLE errors.
+This works around the Teradata SQL issue of not supporting DROP TABLE IF EXISTS.

 # Model Container and Resources Configuration

 ## Resource Requests